rmjarvis/TreeCorr/docs/patches.rst

-    Fortunately, the process of minimizing the total inertia does tend to select patches with small rms as well, but it is worth noting that this is not directly targeted by the normal K-Means algorithm.
-And furthermore, the K-Means algorithm almost never finds the true global minimum inertia.
+    Fortunately, the process of minimizing the total inertia does tend to select patches with small rms as well, but it is worth noting that this is not directly targeted by the normal k-means algorithm.
+And furthermore, the k-means algorithm almost never finds the true global minimum inertia.
 The quality of the local minimum depends pretty strongly on the choice of initial centers to seed the iterative part of the algorithm.

-    Comparing the results of the various K-Means implementations, I found that they all tend to be either fairly slow, taking a minute or more for just 1 million objects, or they have very high rms inertia.
+    Comparing the results of the various k-means implementations, I found that they all tend to be either fairly slow, taking a minute or more for just 1 million objects, or they have very high rms inertia.
     I reran each code multiple times using a different random million selected from the original